Gabby Petito: Everything we know about YouTuber’s murder on ‘dream’ road trip - NewsBreak

 The Petito camp’s pressure campaign may have had some effect as North Port Police were called to the Laundrie residence on the night of 17 September and were informed by Mr Laundrie’s parents that he had left the family house earlier that week, heading for the Carlton Reserve, and had not been seen since.

-Mr Laundrie remains missing and police in several states are actively following up possible sightings.

-As the police commenced their up their hunt for Mr Laundrie in Florida, the search for Ms Petito began to hone in on an area where their Ford Transit van had been spotted in the Grand Teton National Park in Wyoming.
+As the police hunted for Mr Laundrie in Florida, the search for Ms Petito began to hone in on an area where their Ford Transit van had been spotted in the Grand Teton National Park in Wyoming.

 YouTuber Jen Bethune was driving through the Spread Creek Campground on 27 August, recording from a dashcam as she went.